marhel/fabulate/README.md

 	-d 		--destination FILE 	Destination file (defaults to outputting data to the console) -s 		--separator CHAR	Field separator to use

-If you cannot get the field separator to work as you expect, please be warned that some characters are specially by your shell such as semicolon, question mark, asterisk or backslash and may need to be escaped or quoted, depending on your specific shell.
+If you cannot get the field separator to work as you expect, please be warned that some characters are treated differently by your shell such as semicolon, question mark, asterisk or backslash and may need to be escaped or quoted in order to become a valid parameter value, depending on your specific shell.

 Note that at the present time the short argument name "-s" is used both as a generic argument (for selecting particlular fields to output) and in the CSV writer to indicate the desired separator character.
 This works only because you cannot give generic arguments after the writer name argument, or writer-specific arguments before the writer name, so specifying